AaronMadera/calendar_be/README.md

 *   press `ctrl` and `c` keys at the same time to exit docker process.

 ## Instructions
-*   build this docker image with (inside this main folder)
+*   Build this docker image with (inside this main folder)
     ```
     $ docker-compose build
     ```

+*   Please, run seeder to have at least 2 users to work with.
+These also are needed for testing purpose.
+    ```
+    $ npm run seeder
+    ```
+    this could be done inside docker if you want (read above how to attach shell)

-*   up this docker image with (inside this main folder)
+*   Up this docker image with (inside this main folder)
     ```
     $ docker-compose up
     ```